MartinKraychev/Image-processing-server/README.md

 An image processing server using Python, OpenCV, Flask and PostgreSQL.
 Upload an image and execute single or multiple manipulations on it via query string.

+It is now deployed in Heroku.
+Cloudinary is used for file storage.
 ## Supported image manipulations

 - rotate